cavallialexander/SARTRobot/README.md

 # SARTRobot Mark IV

+ALL CODE IN THIS REPOSITORY IS MOST LIKELY UNTESTED DUE TO LACK OF ACCESS TO THE SART ROBOT

 The scripts and programs written by the Semi-Autonomous Rescue Team for the S.A.R.T.
 Mark IV rescue robot.

 Configuration files for camera-streaming software _Motion_ can be found in the **_Motion_** directory.
 Arduino code for sensor data can be found in **_Arduino_**